 Study-based stats show that travel websites cause 59% FOMO while food-based content is another leading form with 29% interactions.
-If you’ve ever had a friend share an appealing picture of the food that they ordered, and you ended up spending money on it too, well, that was a typical food FOMO that everyone experiences.
+If you’ve ever had a friend share an appealing picture of the food they ordered, and you spent money on it, too, well, that was a typical food FOMO that everyone experiences.

-More data facts indicate that Facebook and other social media channels are actually the hubs for millennials to experience FOMO.
+More data indicates that Facebook and other social media channels are the hubs for millennials to experience FOMO.
 Basically, this is where it all started before FOMO became a legit strategy that businesses now employ to optimize their conversions and brand presence.

 FOMO Statistics leading to indebt Millennials due to Social Media and Shopping habits

-In such a culture, FOMO is leading people to debts that they aren’t capable of handling at a given stage.
+In such a culture, FOMO is leading people to debts they can’t handle at a given stage.
 This is more true for users aged between 18 to 30, who, as per data, form up to more than 56% of people experiencing FOMO.
 45% of such people find it difficult to go even 12 hours without checking social networks for updates.